mrmartineau/Boost/readme.md

 **BOOST** is a Boilerplate framework that's kind of a best of everything that I find useful.
 There's a responsive grid (inspired by the 1kbgrid), form styling and many other useful bits and pieces.

 ### Updates
+* **18/01/2012** - Added centred columns to the grid
-15/01/2012 - Massive overhaul of the CSS; now LESS is used for everything.
+* **15/01/2012** - Massive overhaul of the CSS; now LESS is used for everything.
 I added a new grid system, adapted from the 1kbgrid & Zurb's Foundation grid & LOADS more

-26/11/2011 - Fairly major update: Separated boost.css into component parts for better manageability
+* **26/11/2011** - Fairly major update: Separated boost.css into component parts for better manageability

 ## CSS
 **BOOST** uses the 'mobile-first' methodology & to find out more, please read the excellent post 'Mobile First' by Luke Wroblewski at http://www.lukew.com/ff/entry.asp?933